TeleScience

 • Requires TeleMetrum v0.2 or later, as v0.1 does not have the required companion board interface

-• On-board flash memory for data logging.
+• On-board 8-megabyte flash memory for data logging.

-• USB interface for programming and development
+• USB interface for programming, development, and flash memory download

 Developer View